-- Mental health support consists of therapy, support groups, independent learning options, family and friends, and campus support.
+- Mental health support consists of therapy, support groups, online resources, family and friends, and campus support.

 - Barriers to mental health support include discriminatory practices and systems, prejudice, and language barriers.

 Over the past decade, mental health conditions and suicidal ideation continue to rise within the Asian American and Pacific Islander (AAPI) young adult community, according to Mental Health America.
 This illuminates the critical need to address the mental health and wellness of AAPI students.
 Overall, Asian American and Pacific Islander students are the racial groups least likely to seek help for mental health challenges.